• Skip to primary navigation

 I even apprenticed with a shaman in Peru for 2 years, and later worked as a shaman’s assistant in Ecuador.

-Nora Dunn, The Professional Hobo, in Peru
+Nora Dunn in Peru

 I’ve changed up my style of travel many times, from long-term volunteering (6+ months in one place), to perpetual wandering (in 2010 I didn’t spend more than five nights in one place).
 In 2011 I spent $173 on accommodation – for the whole year.